MicrosoftDocs/dynamics365smb-docs/business-central/enable-ai.md

 ## Allow data movement across geographies

-> [!NOTE]
-> This task applies only if the **Allow data movement** switch appears near the top of the **Copilot & AI Capabilities** page.
+This task applies only if the **Allow data movement** switch appears near the top of the **Copilot & AI Capabilities** page.
+The  **Allow data movement** switch indicates that's your Business Central environment location&mdash;that is, the geography where data is processed and stored&mdash;isn't same as the Azure OpenAI Service geography used by Copilot.
+If you want to enable Copilot, you must allow data movement between geographies.
+To learn more about data movement, go to [Copilot data movement across geographies](ai-copilot-data-movement.md).

-Copilot is available in all supported [Business Central geographic regions](/dynamics365/business-central/dev-itpro/compliance/apptest-countries-and-translations).
-However, Copilot uses Microsoft Azure OpenAI Service, which is available only in Australia, Sweden, Switzerland, United Kingdom, and United States.
-This means that if your environment is located elsewhere, data from the Copilot and generative AI features (like data in prompts or returned in completions) must be transmitted outside of your geographical region.
-In this case, you must opt in to allow data movement to an Azure OpenAI Service in another geography.
-For a list of geographies, refer to the [Azure OpenAI Service geographies](#azure-openai-service-geographies) section that follows.
-If your environment is in one of the regions listed previously, it automatically connects to Azure OpenAI Service, so no extra action is required. <!--To learn where your environment's Azure OpenAI Service resides, refer the [Azure OpenAI Service geographies](#azure-openai-service-geographies) section that follows.-->

 To allow data movement outside of your geographical region, complete the following steps: